backend-development/backend-development-textbook/source/testing.md

   category: about
 ```

-Notice the `category` key of the `one` article found in `fixtures/articles.yml`
+The `category` key of the `one` article found in `fixtures/articles.yml`
 has a value of `about`.
 This tells Rails to load the
 category `about` found in `fixtures/categories.yml`.

-NOTE: For associations to reference one another by name,
-you cannot specify the `id:` attribute on the associated fixtures.
+NOTE: Do not specify the `id:` attribute in fixtures.
 Rails will auto assign a primary key to be consistent between runs.
 For more information on this association behavior please read
 the [Fixtures API documentation](https://api.rubyonrails.org/classes/ActiveRecord/FixtureSet.html).

 #### Fixtures with ERB

 ERB allows you to embed Ruby code.
 The YAML fixture format is pre-processed with
 ERB when Rails loads fixtures.
 This allows you to use Ruby to help you generate
 some sample data.
 For example, the following code generates a thousand users:

 ```erb